lni-dev/LLog/README.md

 autoFlush=true
 minLogLevel=-100
 ```
-The property `logger` points to the `Logger` implementation class to use.
+The property `logger` points to the logger implementation class to use.
 Different implemantions may log to different medias.

 ## Common Logging properties
 As you can see above, there are different properties, which can be set.
 Not every `Logger` implementation supports every property.
 Each implementation states which properties are supported and may also specify custom properties.
 - `logTo`: This property specifies, if possible, where the `Logger` should output its log to.
 The values of this property may vary depending on the implementation used.
 Example values are `System.out` or a file path like `{self.location.parent}/log.txt`.
-- `autoFlush`: Some `Logger` implementations may require to be flushed similar to jave output streams.
+- `autoFlush`: Some logger implementations may require to be flushed similar to jave output streams.
 If this property is set to `true`, those will automatically flush itself after every log operation.
 This may be required if it is possible for your application to fail ungracefully without flushing the `Logger` causing some log to be lost.
 - `minLogLevel`: May be set to the minimum log level, a log message must have to actually be logged.
 All log messages, whose log level is less than `minLogLevel` will be ignored.
 The value may be an integer or the name of a standard log level.
 See log level for more information.

-## property expansion
+## Property Expansion
+The values of properties are expanded before the logger is created.
+These expansions have the following syntax: {obj.obj}, {obj.value}, {obj.obj.value}, etc. Logger implementations may add their own expansion objects.
+The example `{self.location.parent}` expands to the directory in which the jar file of the currently running application is located.

+### Current Objects
+- `self`: expands to none.
+Has the sub-objects:
+  * Path `location`: Jar path

+### Current Object Types
+- Path: expands to the path it represents.
+Has sub-objects:
+  * Path `parent`: parent directory

-## `Logger` implementations
+## Logger Implementations

 ### StreamTextLogger
 This implementation logs to a simple output stream.